elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-do-documentary-and-historical-sources-contribute-to-our-understanding-of-celtic-archaeological-evidence.md

 url: /learn/history-of-the-world/questions/how-do-documentary-and-historical-sources-contribute-to-our-understanding-of-celtic-archaeological-evidence
 score: 9.0
 related_article1:
-    id: 159695
+    id: 159729
-    title: How is modern interest in Celtic culture reflected in the preservation of archaeological sites and finds?
+    title: >-
+        How did the late use of 'Celtic' for modern languages affect perceptions of language and ethnicity?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-is-modern-interest-in-celtic-culture-reflected-in-the-preservation-of-archaeological-sites-and-finds
+    url: /learn/history-of-the-world/questions/how-did-the-late-use-of-celtic-for-modern-languages-affect-perceptions-of-language-and-ethnicity
 related_article2:
-    id: 159695
-    title: How is modern interest in Celtic culture reflected in the preservation of archaeological sites and finds?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/how-is-modern-interest-in-celtic-culture-reflected-in-the-preservation-of-archaeological-sites-and-finds
-related_article3:
     id: 159732
+    title: >-
-    title: What is the significance of the Beaker and Corded Ware cultures in the chronology of the Celts?
+        What is the significance of the Beaker and Corded Ware cultures in the chronology of the Celts?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-is-the-significance-of-the-beaker-and-corded-ware-cultures-in-the-chronology-of-the-celts
-related_article4:
+related_article3:
     id: 159729
+    title: >-
-    title: How did the late use of 'Celtic' for modern languages affect perceptions of language and ethnicity?
+        How did the late use of 'Celtic' for modern languages affect perceptions of language and ethnicity?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-did-the-late-use-of-celtic-for-modern-languages-affect-perceptions-of-language-and-ethnicity
+related_article4:
+    id: 159692
+    title: >-
+        What was the social structure of Celtic tribes and how did it reflect their militaristic and stratified society?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-was-the-social-structure-of-celtic-tribes-and-how-did-it-reflect-their-militaristic-and-stratified-society
 related_article5:
-    id: 159695
+    id: 159685
-    title: How is modern interest in Celtic culture reflected in the preservation of archaeological sites and finds?
+    title: >-
+        How did Druidic practices influence Celtic religions and beliefs?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-is-modern-interest-in-celtic-culture-reflected-in-the-preservation-of-archaeological-sites-and-finds
+    url: /learn/history-of-the-world/questions/how-did-druidic-practices-influence-celtic-religions-and-beliefs
 ---

 &nbsp;